 - Steiger Materials;

-The DHH Library contains approximately 20,000 books, documents, and periodicals which collectively enables research and promotes a greater understanding of Canadian military history.
+The DHH Library contains approximately 15,000 books and 450 periodicals which collectively enable research and promote a greater understanding of Canadian military history.

 Access: The Library collection is accessible to the public from DHH's Public Reading Room.